Druid

 Starting a project

-cargo new my-application
+> cargo new my-druid-app

-> cargo new druid-example
+> cargo add druid

 use druid::widget::Label;